msvolenski/docs/content/en/docs/catalog/integrate/share-data/_index.md

     Under **Entities**, the **Customer** entity is listed.
 The details of the entity are displayed on the right.
 To expose more entities in the service, add them on this page.

-6. Click **Publish** in the top bar to deploy the app and publish it.
+6. Click **Publish** in the top bar to deploy and publish the app.
 When prompted, click **Save and continue** to save any unsaved changes to the app.

 7. The app is deployed, and the OData service is automatically registered in the Catalog.
 Click **View App** to open the app in a browser.
 8. On the app's home page, click **Customers Overview**.